gertperdZA/MMM-Afvalwijzer/README.md

 Afvalwijzer Trash collection module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror).
 Some of the code was re-used from the MMM-ROVA-trashcalendar repository.
 Not all cities in the Netherland uses the ROVA service, hence the reason why I decided to create this one.

+Please note before installing this module, head over to https://www.mijnafvalwijzer.nl first to double check if your see your schedule on your address.
+If you can't then means that you need to try a diferent service which is more in your region.

 Shout-out to Dennis Rosenbaum for adding the Cleanprofs section.
 With this you can now see when the Cleanprofs company will clean the containers.

 ## Dependencies